OrteliusAB/virrvarr/docs/docs/api-reference/api-reference.md

-resetZoom   |   Function<()>   |   Resets the zoom its initial position zoomToNode   |   Function<(nodeID)>   |   Zooms in on a specific node in the graph setBoundingBox   |   Function<(width, height)>   |   Sets a bounding box for the graph clearBoundingBox   |   Function<()>   |   Clears the bounding box for the graph setLayout   |   Function<(type, config)>   |   Sets a new graph layout resetLayout   |   Function<()>   |   Resets the graph layout to the default layout
+resetZoom   |   Function<()>   |   Resets the zoom its initial position zoomToNode   |   Function<(nodeID)>   |   Zooms in on a specific node in the graph setBoundingBox   |   Function<(width, height)>   |   Sets a bounding box for the graph setNodeChargeMaxDistance   |   Function<(distance)>   |   Sets the maximum distance for which to compute charge force between nodes. clearBoundingBox   |   Function<()>   |   Clears the bounding box for the graph setLayout   |   Function<(type, config)>   |   Sets a new graph layout resetLayout   |   Function<()>   |   Resets the graph layout to the default layout